-A new Employment Equity Plan Will be approved by Council.
+A new Employment Equity Plan was approved by Council on 12 September 2019 and is valid for a period of five years (01 October 2019 - 30 September 2024).
 Delays are being experienced with the transformation of the Municipality as difficulty is experienced in attracting suitably qualified personnel from designated groups.
 The municipality needs to focus on improved compliance with the Employment Equity Plan (On-going).